Lafayette House names new executive director

-In her new role, Hickam will provide leadership for Lafayette House operations, which include programs for victims of domestic or sexual violence and women's substance use treatment.
+In her new role, which began Monday, Hickam will provide leadership for Lafayette House operations, which include programs for victims of domestic or sexual violence and women's substance-use treatment.

+"What I will bring, I hope, is some different perspectives," Hickam said in an interview with the Globe.
+"What I have noticed is this organization is strong; it is well founded.
+I am absolutely impressed with everything this organization can provide for our community.
+(The first few weeks will be) about learning about what Lafayette House does and looking at that information and (determining) what I can bring to advance this wonderful organization."

+Hickam is a native of Webb City and a graduate of Missouri Southern State University's criminal justice program.
+As executive director, she succeeds Alison Malinowski Sunday, who has retired.

 "We are confident that Susan brings the right mix of skills to lead Lafayette House forward in its mission," said Debi Koelkebeck, board president, in a statement.
 "Her commitment to effective and innovative services and her desire to provide compassionate and strong leadership make her an excellent choice for this position."